Sports Medicine

 - Upper & lower extremity rehab

-Shoulder therapy in sports rehab is a specialized form of rehabilitation that focuses on helping athletes recover from injuries to their shoulders.
+Shoulder therapy in sports rehab is a specialized form of rehabilitation that focuses on helping athletes recover from injuries to their their hand & shoulders.

 - Overuse injuries